Planning-Inspectorate/template-service/README.md

 * run `npm run db-migrate-dev` to setup the database
 * run `apps/manage>npm run dev` to start the manage app
 * run `apps/portal>npm run dev` to start the portal app

+## WebStorm Run Configurations

+Run configurations are included for most of the npm scripts.
+Node and npm must be configured for the project for them to work.
+Go to Settings > Languages and Frameworks > Node.js and set the Node interpreter and package manager.